 We do not utilize interest rate swaps, forward or option contracts, or foreign currencies or commodities, or other types of derivative financial instruments nor do we engage in "off-balance sheet" transactions.
-The purpose of the following disclosure is to provide a framework to understand our sensitivity to hypothetical changes in interest rates as of December 31, 2018.
+The purpose of the following disclosure is to provide a framework to understand our sensitivity to hypothetical changes in interest rates as of December 31, 2019.

 Our future earnings, cash flows and estimated fair values relating to financial instruments are dependent upon prevalent market rates of interest, such as LIBOR or term rates of U.S. Treasury Notes.
 Changes in interest rates generally impact the fair value, but not future earnings or cash flows, of mortgage loans receivable and fixed rate debt.
 Our mortgage loans receivable and debt, such as our senior unsecured notes, are primarily fixed-rate instruments.
 For variable rate debt, such as our revolving line of credit, changes in interest rates generally do not impact the fair value, but do affect future earnings and cash flows.

-At December 31, 2018, the fair value of our mortgage loans receivable using an 9.0% discount rate was approximately \$295.5 million.
-A 1% increase in such rate would decrease the estimated fair value of our mortgage loans by approximately \$25.1 million while a 1% decrease in such rate would increase their estimated fair value by approximately \$29.4 million.
-At December 31, 2018, the fair value of our senior unsecured notes using a 5.15% discount rate for those maturing before year 2026 and 5.40% discount rate for those maturing at or beyond year 2026 was approximately \$508.6 million.
-A 1% increase in such rate would decrease the estimated fair value of our senior unsecured notes by approximately \$24.9 million while a 1% decrease in such rate would increase their estimated fair value of our senior unsecured notes by approximately \$24.9 million while a 1% decrease in such rate would increase their estimated fair value of our senior unsecured notes by approximately \$26.7 million.
+At December 31, 2019, the fair value of our mortgage loans receivable using a 9.0% discount rate was approximately \$312.8 million.
+A 1% increase in such rate would decrease the estimated fair value of our mortgage loans by approximately \$27.0 million while a 1% decrease in such rate would increase their estimated fair value by approximately \$31.5 million.
+At December 31, 2019, the fair value of our senior unsecured notes using a 3.70% discount rate for those maturing before year 2026 and 3.90% discount rate for those maturing at or beyond year 2026 was approximately \$612.4 million.
+A 1% increase in such rate would decrease the estimated fair value of our senior unsecured notes by approximately \$31.7 million while a 1% decrease in such rate would decrease the estimated fair value of our senior unsecured notes by approximately \$31.7 million while a 1% decrease in such rate would increase their estimated fair value of our senior unsecured notes by approximately \$31.7 million while a 1% decrease in such rate would increase their estimated fair value of our senior unsecured notes by approximately \$31.7 million while a 1% decrease in such rate would increase their estimated fair value of our senior unsecured notes by approximately \$31.7 million while a 1% decrease in such rate would increase their estimated fair value by approximately \$34.2 million.
 These discount rates were measured based upon management's estimates of rates currently prevailing for comparable loans available to us and instruments of comparable maturities.